A Website Construction Guide for Visual Artists:

 Text content

-I also include some inline CSS to make the <h1> header text lime-green, so that it could be seen up against such a backdrop.
+I also include some inline CSS to make the <h1> header text lime-green, so that it could try to be seen up against such a backdrop.
 Still, it's not easy on the eyes, so I'm going to give the text-object a background color:

 <body style="background-image: url(media/ferret.jpg)" >